Team-TAU/tau/README.md

 To connect your bot or overlay code to TAU, you will need a TAU auth token.
 This can be obtained by clicking the hamberger icon in the TAU dashboard, then clicking "Show Auth Token."

 Then simply point your bot's websocket client at `ws://localhost:8000/ws/twitch-events/` .
 After it connects, send a websocket message from the client with the following JSON payload: `{"token": "YOUR_TOKEN HERE"}`.
 After providing your token, TAU will begin to stream all twitch events to your websocket connection.
 Fin.

+# Updating

+After pulling the latest code from github, you will need to rebuild the app container before re-launching TAU.
+You can do so as follows:

+1. If TAU is running, stop it using `docker-compose down`
+2. Rebuild the app container: `docker-compose build app`
+3. Fire TAU back up: `docker-compose up`